hitokiri-mata/katacoda-courses/kubernetes-pipelines/python/step3-bloated-container.md

 `docker images --filter 'label=scenario=python-pipelining'`{{execute}}

 Notice the image size has been reduce to 217MB.
 By adding the multi-stage building of the same application we were able to reduce the size of the container image by 153MB!
-This smaller image can now be pushed, pulled and cached with much less cost and increased speed, yet still support application features.
+This smaller image can now be pushed, pulled and cached with much less cost and increased speed, yet continue to support the application features.

-In the next step, let's see if we can squeeze a bit more out of the container image while still supporting the application functionality.
+In the next step, let's see if we can squeeze a bit more out of the container image while maintaining the same functionality.